 Cultural things to do in Peru

 Pachacámac Archaeological Complex The majesty of the palaces, temples, plazas, and the high truncated pyramid at the site convey to us the political, cultural, and religious hierarchy of ancient Pachacámac.
 In the pre-Inca and Inca periods, it was the most important oracle of the Peruvian coast, where thousands of pilgrims traveled from the farthest corners of ancient Peru.
 Pachacám...
-More info
+Read More

 Ancient Lima